Gift Guides · Baby Shower

 Any item in this guide works as a standalone gift.
 The ones that get remembered are combinations — not elaborate, not expensive, just intentional.

 A book.
 A piece of clothing that fits the family.
-Something for the parents.
+Something for the nursery or daily routine.
 Three things that fit together suggest that someone thought about the people, not just the registry.

 The gender-neutral part mostly takes care of itself when the starting question isn’t what color but what will actually be used.